basnijholt/nijho.lt/content/post/ssh-1password-funtoo-keychain/index.md

 ---
-title: Combining Keychain and 1Password CLI for SSH Agent Management
+title: Combining Keychain and 1Password CLI for ssh-agent management
 subtitle: A method to use 1Password CLI for secure SSH key passphrase storage while leveraging Keychain for persistent agent access and minimal prompts.
 summary: Using 1Password CLI with Keychain for secure, persistent SSH agent access with fewer password prompts after initial setup.
 projects: []